benitezme/WebComponents/README.md

 ## Image Upload
 Image Upload is a complex multi-functional component that encompasses allowing a user to preview an existing image, choose a new image, crop and resize that image, and then upload that image to Azure Blob Storage.

+We use an Azure Shared Access Signature (SAS) created on a by-container basis that should be created on your server-side.
+The ImageUpload component then appends the SAS query parameters to the Storage Blob url with container and filename to upload the image.

+View the [Full Example](#full-example) for examples with use of client-side GraphQL mutation and server-side generation of the SASurl.

 ```javascript
 import React from 'react'